 Sex Education at City Road forms part of a “body awareness” programme as a section of our Health Education scheme.
 Our long term curriculum plan for Health and Sex Education begins in the Reception Unit and completes its cycle in Year 6.
 There are three main themes.
 Me and My Body, Me and My Relationships and Me and My Community.
 Prior to any sessions relating to puberty, parents will be invited to come into school and view the materials which we intend to use.

-ICT is taught as a separate lesson where skills are practised e.g. using the key board, using a particular programme or researching on the internet.
+Computing is taught as a separate lesson where skills are practised e.g. using the key board, using a particular programme or researching on the internet.
 It is also used as a tool to support learning in all curriculum areas.
-Pupils are encouraged to use their ICT skills for research, presentation, data analysis and design activities.
+Pupils are encouraged to use their computing skills for research, presentation, data analysis and design activities.

 The school’s Acceptable Internet Use Policy can be found in the policies section of the website.

-All pupils in KS2 are taught French each week.
-Some of these lessons are taught by a French specialist teacher.
-The class teacher also learns alongside the children so that they can practise between lessons.
+KS2 pupils are taught French using the iLanguages scheme.
+The scheme enables the children to speak, read and write French whilst also learning basic grammar.
+They will learn through videos, PowerPoints, interactive stories, songs, and board games.
 The aim of this programme is to develop children’s ability to learn any language effectively and gain confidence in spoken and basic written French.

 The objectives of teaching history are: